alan-roe/task-tiler/task-tiler-logseq/README.md

 ## Overview

 This plugin serves as a bridge between Logseq and the [Task Tiler Client](../task-tiler-slint/).
-It converts tasks into a structured format and sends them to an MQTT broker, making them accessible to the client.
+It converts tasks into a structured format and sends them via websocket to the [Task Tiler Server](../task-tiler-server/), making them accessible to the client.

 ## Usage
 The format of a collection of topics/tasks in logseq should be as follows: